This website uses cookies to ensure you get the best experience on our website. Learn more

 Kwara Camp: Our full report

 Kwara lies within the private 1,750km² Kwara Reserve, which borders the north side of Moremi Game Reserve.
-The environment here is perhaps more varied than around most Okavango camps.
+The environment here is perhaps more varied than around most Okavango Delta camps.
 Seasonal floodplains and wooded islands surround the camp; papyrus-lined permanent waterways and lagoons cover the south of the reserve; and extensive dry land to the north supports mopane woodlands and open scrub savannah.
+It’s one of the few safari camps that can usually offer water and land activities year-round.

-The en-suite bathroom is divided from the main room only by a relatively flimsy, see-through curtain.
+The open en-suite bathroom can be divided from the main room by a curtain.
+Currently relatively flimsy and see-through, there are plans to replace this curtain with something offering a bit more privacy.
 Indoor and outdoor showers, his and hers sinks and a gorgeous bath all have views towards the lagoon.
-While the toilet is in a separate cubicle offering maximum privacy, the indoor shower is relatively open.
-Conditioning shampoo, shower gel, soap and body lotion are all provided, and there’s plenty of wardrobe space, as well as a dressing table, digital safe, a flask of drinking water, tissues, mosquito repellent, bug spray and mosquito coils.
+While the toilet is in a separate cubicle offering maximum privacy, the indoor shower is partially open.
+Conditioning shampoo, shower gel, soap and body lotion are all provided, and there's plenty of wardrobe space, as well as a dressing table, digital safe, a flask of drinking water, mosquito repellent and bug spray.

-Boat trips at Kwara are usually on a double-decker boat with an engine, with great views over the papyrus.
-In the past, a visit to a nearby heronry has often been a highlight, particularly between September and December.
+Boat trips at Kwara are usually on a double-decker motorboat, allowing for great views over the papyrus.
+A visit to the Godikwe heronry can be requested and is often a highlight between September and December.

 Our view